martin-majlis/Wikipedia-API/README.rst

 How To Get Page Sections
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To get all top level sections of page, you have to use property ``sections``.
-It returns list of
+To get all top-level sections of a page, you have to use the property ``sections``.
+It returns a list of
 ``WikipediaPageSection``, so you have to use recursion to get all subsections.

 .. code-block:: python